comet-dot-photos/comet-dot-photos/README.md

 The European Space Agency's (ESA) Rosetta mission to Comet 67P/Churyumov-Gerasimenko (hereafter, 67P) provided the most comprehensive dataset for a comet to date.
-The OSIRIS Narrow Angle Camera (NAC) returned an immense corpus of the most detailed high-resolution images, providing unprecedented spatial and temporal coverage of a cometary surface (Keller et al., 2007).
+The OSIRIS (Keller et al., 2007) Narrow Angle Camera (NAC), Wide Angle Camera (WAC), and Navigation Camera (NavCam) returned an immense corpus of detailed high-resolution images, providing unprecedented spatial and temporal coverage of a cometary surface.
 This extensive dataset enables a diverse range of analyses for regions of interest on the comet.
 Multiple images of the same area can be leveraged for photometric studies (Oklay et al., 2015; Fornasier et al., 2023), used